doitintl/docops/README.md

-# docops
+# DocOps at DoiT

-A general project for for doing DocOps at DoiT
+*A general, catch-all project for doing DocOps*